 CSC is a combination of two sections.
 The very first one is the SIM card inserted in the phone, and the second is the region for which the phone is manufactured.
 The entry next to it is not of any prime significance, but it only reflects the device’s origin.

 Is it possible to change the CSC on Samsung devices?

 Disclaimer- Although it’s possible, you will be doing it at your sole risk.
 The warranty on your phone might be gone, and there are chances that you have to face additional problems on the phone.
 It is not the responsibility of any one of us at www.getdroidtips.com but only yours.

 Generally, when you take your phone to another place (away from your home country), an attempt is made by the device to automatically change the CSC through the new SIM card inserted.
 It gets the new country code from the same, and the user is notified through a popup message.
 Upon accepting the same, the new information gets to align itself in the phone, and the modification of the phone configuration begins.
 The device automatically performs a factory reset, and therefore, you must keep a data backup upon giving permission to the phone to make changes to the default information.

 It is also possible to manually change the CSC of your phone.
 However, you must keep everything mentioned in the above disclaimer in your mind before proceeding with the same.

 CSC vs. Home_CSC, the difference

-Upon downloading the full firmware on your Samsung gadget, you can see the 5 different separate files.
-They together form a file in the phone.
+Upon downloading the full firmware on your Samsung gadget, you can see the five different separate files.
+They together form a file on the phone.
 They are tagged as